TheBoop/rShell/README.md

 * When passing in multiple paths display file is not seperated

 rShell
+* Pipes create zombie shell processes that can cause a infinite loop
+* Takes each input literally
 * Throws errors when not given a proper executable
 * Throws errors when not given proper arguments
 * Throws errors when given odd number of | and &